-MILMEGA Utilizes NI AWR Software and Cree Non-linear Models to Design Compact, High-Power, Decade-Spanning GaN Amplifier
+MILMEGA Utilizes AWR Software and Cree Non-linear Models to Design Compact, High-Power, Decade-Spanning GaN Amplifier

 The Design Challenge

 Known for high-reliability and high power-density products that operate in the 1-8GHz range, MILMEGA's new amplifier design was initiated to address customer demand for a sub 1GHz amplifier family suitable for electromagnetic compatibility (EMC) testing environments, a market currently addressed with amplifiers designed nearly 2 decades ago.